Arpit1286/CSVCleaner/readme.md

-# CSV Cleaning Utilities
+## CSV Cleaning Utilities

-A repository of python modules to read and clean survey files generated from internet surveys
+Internet survey files are generally generated as CSVs or excel The modules here are developed to parse and clean those csv files.